Pricing Photography Mini Sessions

 Mini sessions are a great way for photographers to add a new offering to the mix that will appeal to a wider audience.
 You can host a mini session event for just about any genre of photography.
 Offering mini sessions doesn’t mean selling your regular photography sessions and products for less, instead it means simplifying your offering and spending less time on the shoot.

-Below are some things you will want to keep in mind when planning and pricing photography mini sessions.
+Below are some things you will want to keep in mind when planning your photography mini session pricing.

 Outline your goals.
 Decide how much income you would like to make from the sessions and how much time you will be willing to dedicate to them.